alexandroqc/ala-telephone-challenge/README.md

 # ICSS AlaTest Telephone Challenge
-A little Python CLI program for ICSS Challenge
+A little Python CLI program for a ICSS Challenge

 ## Requirements
 * Python 3+